cdmacfadyen/MedPicPy/README.md

 want to find something to do, or add an issue if you think the package could be extended.
 Pull requests will be accepted provided they don't break anything and the feature is easy to use.

+Please ensure that all modules/functions added have docstrings, ideally with an example usage and then run `./scripts/makedocs.sh` to add the documentation to the pages site.